 Checking into the BA i360

-Like any flight, you have to check in, collect your ticket and go through security – a sort of airport light version – a process that is guided by staff dressed in BA livery.
-Once passed security you get to sit on deck chairs as you watch the previous flight land.
+Like any flight, you have to check-in, collect your ticket and go through security – a sort of airport security light version – a process that is guided by staff dressed in BA livery.
+Once through security, you wait and watch as the previous flight lands.
 It’s quite extraordinary.

 Inside the BA i360

-Straddled by two BA staff, the doors slowly slide open and passengers are shown into a very spacious 360 degree observation deck.
+Straddled by two BA staff, the doors slowly slide open and passengers are shown into the very spacious 360-degree observation deck.
 There are some banquettes for those that need to sit but most like to walk around and visually drink in the views over Brighton from various perspectives.
 As the pod rises the views inevitably become ever more expansive across the sea, both sides of the beach and way into the city and beyond over the Downs.

 It is a serene experience with the odd chatter in the background unless, of course, you get on with groups of kids, so be sure to ask which flights are free from school outings.